 SC Cosoveanu, IO Petrescu, I Puiu.
-2nd Pediatric Clinic, Emergency County Hospital, University of Medicine and Pharmacy Craiova, Craiova, Romania
+2nd Pediatric Clinic, Emergency County Hospital, University of Medicine and Pharmacy Craiova, Craiova, Romania physical activity inquiry, the connection between physical activity and food intake.

 Background and Aims Obesity represents a major, global health problem, continuously increasing all over the world, including Romania.
-We carried out an epidemiological study on the alimentary behavior and physical activity in overweight and obese school children.
+We carried out an epidemiological study on the alimentary behavior and physical activity in overweight and obese school children